vdavez/permafrast/readme.md

 2. The reporter abbreviation (e.g., `U.S.`)
 3. The starting page of the opinion (an integer)

 So, `http://permafrast.herokuapp.com/:volume/:reporter/:starting_page`.
-For example, see <https://permafrast.herokuapp.com/600/F.3d/642>.
+For example, see <https://permafrast.herokuapp.com/600/F.3d/642> or <https://permafrast.herokuapp.com/600/F.3d/642.json>.

 # Source Code and Contributions